derickbailey/auth0-react-samples/README.md

 * **Docker** (recommended)
 * Directly on your machine

+#### 3a - Prepare to Run with Docker

 To keep your machine clean of potential conflicts in library versions, and to ensure a consistent experience in running these examples Auth0 recommends using Docker.

-If you don't have Docker installed, Auth0 recommends the free [Docker Community Edition](https://www.docker.com/community-edition).
+> If you don't have Docker installed, Auth0 recommends the free [Docker Community Edition](https://www.docker.com/community-edition).

+Once you have Docker installed, you can run the examples with no additional installation necessary.

+#### 3b - Prepare to Run on Your Machine

 If you prefer to run the examples directly on your machine, you'll need to install the `create-react-app` module from npm, globally, along with the dependencies for each application instance.